Zhrack/Drunken-Dice-Tavern/content/Solo Games/Depths of Zhintaras - SWADE/Session 2.md

+---
+publish: "true"
+---

-[[Drukmor]] and [[Gultag]] have entered the first room in this megadungeon, immediately finding a group of Orcs searching for something.
+[[Drukmor.excalidraw]] and [[Gultag.excalidraw]] have entered the first room in this megadungeon, immediately finding a group of Orcs searching for something.
 > [!NOTE]- Checks
 > How many orcs?
 Handful.
 3 Orcs
 > Do they speak Common?
 No